 The Global Property Guide's landlord and tenant rating system

-We use a five-point rating system to evaluate a country:
+We use a three-point rating system to evaluate a country:

 • Pro-Tenant